phil-blain/CICE-Consortium-CICE-wiki/IN-DEVELOPMENT:-INPUT-DATA.md

 ### _**JRA55 forcing:**_
 JRA55 forcing (Tsujino et. al 2018) files are 8x daily data by year with the following fields: X-ward wind (wndewd), Y-ward wind (wndnwd), Specific Humidity (spchmd), Air Temperature (airtmp), Total Precipitation (ttlpcp), Downward Surface Longwave (dlwsfc), and Downward Surface Shortwave (glbrad).
 As a result, there is no need for monthly files or cloud fraction when using the JRA55 forcing.
 Five years (2005-2009) of forcing data are available. **If you publish a paper using the JRA55 dataset *please* be sure to cite this paper.**

-   _Tsujino, H., Urakawa, S., Nakano, H., Small, R. J., Kim, W. M., Yeager, S. G., et al. (2018).
+_Tsujino, H., S. Urakawa, H. Nakano, R.J.
+Small, W.M.
+Kim, S.G.
+Yeager, et al. (2018).
 JRA‐55 based surface dataset for driving ocean–sea‐ice models (JRA55‐do).
 Ocean Modelling. https://doi.org/10.1016/j.ocemod.2018.07.002_

 ### _**WOA forcing:**_
 Climatological nitrate and silicate concentration (mmol/m^3) derived from the World Ocean Atlas and necessary for biogeochemical forcing.

 _National Centers for Environmental Information (2013).
 World Ocean Atlas Version 2.
 Natl.
 Ocn. and Atm.
 Admin. https://www.nodc.noaa.gov/OC5/woa13/_

 ### _**CORE II forcing:**_
 COREII (Large and Yeager 2009) forcing files are 4x daily data by year for the following near surface fields: Zonal Wind (u_10), Meridional Wind (v_10), 10m Specific Humidity (q_10), and 10m Temperature (t_10).
 The monthly cloud forcing (cldf) and precipitation (prec) climatological fields are separate.
 Five years (2005-2009) of forcing data are available.

 _Large, W.G. and S.G.
 Yeager (2009).The global climatology of an interannually varying air-sea flux data set.
 Climate Dynamics, 33, 341-364. https://doi.org/10.1007/s00382-008-0441-3_

 #### _**Additional Years:**_
 If more than 5 years of gx1 forcing data are required for your work, information and instructions about how users can generate 50 years of forcing data can also be found at ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/gx1_50yr_scrip.tar.gz.
 These data will not be arranged in the directory structure described below and the user is responsible for arranging files appropriately.
 The Consortium recommends against using the stand-alone configuration for scientific studies.
 See the [FAQ](https://github.com/CICE-Consortium/About-Us/wiki/FAQ-(Frequently-Asked-Questions)#stand-alone-configuration-and-forcing).

 ## _**tx1 datasets:**_
 ### _**Grid files:**_
 The tx3 grid is nominal one-degree resolution on a tripole grid.
 Grid and kmt file are provided in the grid tar file.
-Initial conditions are not yet available.
+Initial conditions for this grid are not yet available.

 # Naming standards
 File names must be unique from any other files in the archive.
 The grid name should be included in the file name.